 “What do I commiserate about with my colleagues at sustainability conferences?
 No one at my company gets it...
 How do I get more buy-in?”

 – Sustainability Professional

-But behind the scenes, the metrics a company designs to drive success may look quite different.
-Before sponsoring new or existing sustainability initiatives, procurement teams will want to know how health initiatives in their supply chains could translate to higher quantity or quality of yields from their farmers.
+For example, before sponsoring new or existing sustainability initiatives, procurement teams will want to know how health initiatives in their supply chains could translate to higher quantity or quality of yields from their farmers.
 Operations teams will be interested in the savings and payback estimates of energy efficiency initiatives, so that they can calculate the return on investment.

-- Reducing costs by operating more efficiently thereby reducing energy, water, labor, or waste costs
+- Reducing costs by operating more efficiently, thereby reducing energy, water, labor, or waste costs

 - Increasing volumes, productivity, or yields in supply chains by helping suppliers improve resource or workforce management practices

 - Reducing reputational risk by proactively monitoring and managing human rights and environmental issues

 - Attracting or retaining talent by elevating the company’s brand or by developing workforce training or development projects

 These examples help paint the picture of how different departments are evaluated and rewarded.
 However, this list is not meant to be exhaustive: Sustainability professionals don’t necessarily need to become experts on business metrics.
 Instead, they need to invite the experts to the table.
 Here are three steps sustainability teams can take to set themselves up for success at the beginning of any new project:

 How Sustainability Teams Can Set Themselves Up For Success

 The sustainability team needs to articulate why a sustainability initiative is aligned not only with overall corporate strategy, but with the goals of other business units in the company: procurement, operations, marketing, HR, etc.